understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Architecture_Part_2.md

 * Why large block size?
 Performance

-    * Larger blocks can help minimize random disk seeks
+    * Larger blocks help minimize random disk seeks

     * Helps minimize latency

-    * Disk seeks - Time taken for a disk drive to locate the area on the disk where the data is read and stored
+    * Disk seeks - Time taken for a disk drive to locate the area on the disk where the data to be read is stored

-    * Data sequentially laid out on disk
+    * Data sequentially laid out on disk - random disk seeks are prevented

 * Block sizes can be set per file

 * Replication factor set in hdfs-site.xml file

+* To check replication factor for a file:

+`hadoop fs -stat %r <filename>`

+* To change a replication factor for a file (replication_factor is an int):

+`hadoop fs -setrep -R -w <replication_factor> <filename>`

 #### Storage Options